Scuba Diving Rules Similan Islands, Koh Bon and Koh Tachai

-The Similan Island Marine Park Authorities (The Department of National Parks, Wildlife and Plant Conservation)(DNP) held a meeting on the 16th October in relation to a wide range of issues including the number of scuba divers permitted to dive the Similan Islands and Koh Bon each day.
+The Similan Island Marine Park Authorities (The Department of National Parks, Wildlife and Plant Conservation)(DNP) held a meeting on the 16th October 2018 in relation to a wide range of issues including the amount of scuba diving permitted in the Similan Islands and Koh Bon each day.
 This was a meeting that was conducted after that start of the liveaboard season and many of the rules were implemented without prior notice.

 Most these rules have been made for the well being of the Similan Islands and for safety reasons.

 It appears that they will limit the numbers of scuba divers to 525 per day.
 This decision is being fought by not only the local dive operators but also by all general tourism such as hotels, restaurants and even taxi drivers.
 The town of Khao Lak close to where the liveaboard boats depart from, relies heavily on the Similan Islands tourism for its survival.

 Less Divers and Snorkelers

 This number (525) of divers per day is very close to the number the liveaboard boats currently operate with.
 From what we understand this should not affect advanced liveaboard bookings made prior to this article (20th October 2018).
 This could have an effect on last minute bookings and day trips.
 The have also reduced the number of snorkelers to 3,850 a day.
 The greatest effect of this will be during the Christmas – New Year period, Chinese New Year and possibly Easter.

 In the past, if a liveaboard boat had 20 passengers it was just issued 20 tickets in advance.
 The park authorities are now saying the tickets will be issued to individuals and possibly passport identification will be required.
 We believe this will be implemented very quickly.